Analysis | Panmunjom, the Korea Truce Village and Tourism Oddity: QuickTake

-Sometime during the morning of April 27, Kim Jong Un will arrive by car and walk across the demarcation line that for 68 years has divided North Korea and South Korea.
-The crossing will be the first ever by a North Korean leader and is scheduled to happen within the 4-kilometer-wide (2 1/2-mile) Demilitarized Zone that runs along the countries’ shared border.
-Kim will then proceed to a meeting with South Korea President Moon Jae-in at an area called the Joint Security Area -- more commonly known as Panmunjom.
+On April 27, Kim Jong Un crossed the demarcation line that for 68 years has divided North Korea and South Korea.
+The crossing was first ever by a North Korean leader within the 4-kilometer-wide (2 1/2-mile) Demilitarized Zone that runs along the countries’ shared border.
+Kim and South Korea President Moon Jae-in then met at an area called the Joint Security Area -- more commonly known as Panmunjom.
+Now U.S. President Donald Trump is proposing that his upcoming meeting with Kim be held there as well.

 1. What is Panmunjom?